 The roofs back then in that culture were flat, and could have been designed with a makeshift pool or bathtub to hold water, or a wash basin could have been placed on the roof.
 For water storage, people used jugs like the stone jugs at the wedding of Cana in John 2:6, which were for ritual washing.
 This is the most rational reason for her bathing on the rooftop.
 Lastly, no one at ground level can see anyone’s rooftop.
 The King lives in the palace, which is on a hilltop, so David would have the best view of her and every other woman (and man) bathing on their rooftop for ritual purity.
 This doesn’t mean that everyone did it this way, there could have been various setups for ritual bathing, but this was the setup for Bathsheba which is why she was doing it on her roof.
 David was looking out at his city and would have potentially seen whole families washing, sisters, mothers and daughters, married couples who had just had sex, etc. Then he saw one woman by herself, which attracted him, and he still wanted her even after he found out she was married.
 Shame on him.

 Some will still argue she still had planned to entice David, and my question then is how does she know that the king didn’t go with his men?
-How would she have known he would see her, and call her, and want to sleep with her, even after finding out she was married?
+How would she have known he would see her, call her, and want to sleep with her, even after finding out she was married?
 This requires a lot of assumptions about her ability to predict the future.
 It would have taken a ridiculous amount of planning to have set David up in that particular way since most of it was based on circumstances out of her control.
 My point is that it’s a big leap to call her a harlot and blame her for the whole thing when David is the one who initiated contact, even after he found out she was married.
 After David had sex with her, he even tried to get her husband to sleep with her to cover up her pregnancy, then has her husband killed (via abandonment on the battlefield) when he refuses.
 She was dragged into the situation by the king, and there is no indication she asked for this.
-According to the prophet Nathan’s parable of the innocent lamb in 2 Sam 12:1-12, David was the wicked man who stole another man’s lamb and killed the original owner.
-David lamented and didn’t eat for weeks and ultimately God spared him and the child died instead.
-Nathan prophesies that David’s family would have strife and conflict.
+According to the prophet Nathan’s parable of the innocent lamb in 2 Sam 12:1-12, David was the wicked rich man who stole a poor man’s lamb.
+David lamented and didn’t eat for days and ultimately God spared him and the child died instead.
+Nathan prophesies that David’s family would have strife and conflict and David’s own women would be taken by another man.
 The most direct fulfillment of this is when David’s son Absalom attempted a coup (2 Samuel 15), after his sister Tamar was raped by David’s firstborn Amnon, and David did nothing.
+Absalom slept with David’s concubines after chasing him out of the city.
 There was no mention of a particular punishment for Bathsheba, remember she was the innocent lamb in the parable.
 She was collateral damage in David’s sin.
 The prophet of God called her innocent, yet she was involved in an extramarital affair, doesn’t this contradict the bible?
 Well no, remember a wife that is raped is innocent (Deuteronomy 22:26).